Exchange data using FHIR model

 As explained earlier, the iCure data model offers you the needed flexibility in order to represent your medical data.
-To have more information about it and understand fully the possibilities of it, we encourage you to visit .
+To have more information about it and understand fully the possibilities of it, we encourage you to visit this page.

 If you decide to use the FHIR APIs, iCure will by itself transform it to the corresponding iCure Data Model representation.